StrongRay/Tensorflow2.0rc1/README.md

 ```

 Notes:
-a.
-I normally go to ~/Downloads and do this wget.
+1. I normally go to ~/Downloads and do this wget.
 Then, when I am done with the file, I can remove them
-b.
-The latest version of BAZEL might not work.
+2. The latest version of BAZEL might not work.
 The latest **doesn't** mean the greatest.
-c.
+3.